vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 // Instantiate a Sinch client
 id<SINClient> sinchClient = [Sinch clientWithApplicationKey:@"<application key>"
-                                            environmentHost:@"clientapi.sinch.com"
+                                            environmentHost:@"ocra.api.sinch.com"
                                                      userId:@"<user id>"];
 ```

 The _Application Key_ is obtained from the _Sinch Developer Dashboard_.
-See \[Production Environments\]\[\] for valid values for _environmentHost_.
 The User ID should uniquely identify the user on the particular device.

 ## Specifying capabilities